Architecture

 Binary crate producing the readstat CLI tool.
 Uses clap with three subcommands:

-metadata— print file metadata (row/var counts, labels, encoding, etc.)preview— preview first N rowsdata— convert to output format (csv, feather, ndjson, parquet)
+metadata— print file metadata (row/var counts, labels, encoding, etc.)preview— preview first N rowsconvert— convert to CSV, Feather, NDJSON, or Parquet; output extension drives format selection

 Owns CLI arg parsing, progress bars, colored output, and reader-writer thread orchestration.